 Someone may call you in to testify as a witness in a hit-and-run accident case.
 The victim’s lawyer may contact you to request you come in for a deposition.
 A deposition is a series of questions by both attorneys of a case.
 You may turn down this request if you do not wish to give a deposition.
 The only time a lawyer can force you to give a statement or appear in court is with a subpoena.
 If a lawyer gets a subpoena or court order, you must answer the summons and go to court.
 The lawyer on either side of the case may call you as a witness.

 If you do receive a subpoena, appear in court at the requested date and time.
 Prepare to spend hours or days in court.
 Your employer cannot terminate you for answering a subpoena.
 While on the stand, you will be under oath to tell the truth.
 The attorney that subpoenaed you will ask you questions on the stand, then the other side of the case will have the chance to cross-examine you.
 If you fail to appear in court after receiving a subpoena, the courts could hold you in contempt – something that could result in fines and even jail time.
-If you need advice as a hit-and-run accident witness, contact a car accident lawyer ahead of time for counsel.
+If you need advice as a hit and run witness, or if you’re still unsure of what to do if you witness a hit and run, contact a car accident lawyer ahead of time for counsel.